DarkAiR/yii2-mailtank/README.md

 ### Migration

-Will be automatically copied migrations into your 'migration' directory.
-Then you have to run ```migrate``` command for creating DB tables.
+You have to copy migrations to your 'migrations' directory ```cp vendor/darkair/yii2-mailtank/src/migrations/* migrations``` Then you have to run ```migrate``` command for creating DB tables.